Banks must provide for lawsuits, fines, in ECB tests

 "We are dedicating considerable time and effort to making this process rigorous," said Vitor Constancio, vice president of the ECB, adding that this distinguished its exercises from previous reviews by the European Banking Authority (EBA), which were widely discredited.

-Euro zone banks have faced a raft of fines for litigation since the ECB planned its review last year, most notably BNP Paribas''s $9 billion June penalty to settle sanctions violations.
+Euro zone banks have faced a raft of fines for litigation since the ECB planned its review last year, most notably BNP Paribas' BNP.PA's $9 billion June penalty to settle sanctions violations.

 "Where the PP&A (processes, policies and accounting) review has highlighted any issues in relation to legal costs, the bank should have already been informed and instructed to take this into account in the projections of the stress test," the ECB said in its stress tests manual.